Goldi6/Coffee-Shop/README.md

 # Coffee Shop Website

-This web project is made for practice and as part of my portfolio.
+This web project is made for practice as part of my self learning path.
 It uses Jquery , php and mysql.

-_This coffee shop is not an existing business just for your notice._

 To check out this project you may need a local server like XAMPP or WAMP , jquery is included within the project.